QuynhND/cmacc-test/README.md

 sudo npm link
 ```

 Syntax is similar to the syntax used for the electron editor, it is JSON compatible.
 Files can be edited using a regular code editor.
-There is a Visual Studio Code plugin that will allow you to preview the files by pressing Ctrl+Shft+h, that is available here: https://marketplace.visualstudio.com/items?itemName=wilmveel.cmacc-vscode.

 * Pros: editor can be installed easily (dmg for Mac), and the text can be easily be previewed, so you can easily spot issues.
 And you do not have to enter HTML, the text can have carriage returns, indentation etc natively

-* Cons: Nothing too bad, but you have to declare all parameters and carry them over the keys from one file to another if you want to set them later in the process.
+* Cons: You have to declare all parameters and carry them over the keys from one file to another if you want to set them later in the process.
 It can be seen as a good thing actually because it makes it easier to track what is coming from where.

 This is still early stage but it is worth exploring and feel free to provide feedback as you play with it.